 The Office of the Student Ombudsman provides a neutral, impartial, and confidential environment for students to express concerns related to life at the University of Texas at Austin.
 The office can assist graduate students with university-related difficulties, and help identify pathways and options for conflict resolution.
-More information is available at <a href="https://doi.org/10.1001/june-10.1001/ju
+More information is available at utexas.edu/student/ombuds.